 As Nophead as effectively stopped selling the Mendel90 kit, direct support is nonexistent and to be honest was never on par with the behemoth corporations of the 3D printing world, nor did it purport to be, providing a basic warranty on parts, but little else.

-Overall, it is hard not to be enticed by the stripped-down design of the Mendel90 and the open source spirit that courses through its electronics.
-We have here a printer that works marvelously but is equally geared for continuous upgrades if the owner is that way inclined thanks to the DiBond sheet design.
+Overall, it is difficult not to be enticed by the stripped-down design of the Mendel90 and the open source spirit that courses through its electronics.
+We have here a printer that works wonderfully but is equally geared for continuous upgrades if the owner is inclined that way thanks to the DiBond sheet design.